jelsonjay/object-oriented-javajcript-/README.md

-# object-oriented-javajcript
+# Class - Object Oriented JavaScript
- Object Oriented JavaScript
+ This is a mim app using class keyword, original constructor functions, method chaining & inheritance